kapsitis/math/problembase/WW.IMO/ww-imoshl-2022/content_en.md

 Lemma 1 implies that $t=1 / f(t) \Longleftrightarrow f(t)=1 / t$ for every $t>0$.

-Solution 1.1.
+### Solution-1.1

 We give an alternative way to prove that
 $f(x)=1/x$ assuming $f(x) \leqslant 1 / x$ for every $x>0$.

 Indeed, if $f(x)<1/x$ then for every $a>0$ with $f(x)<1/a<1/x$